Deterministic complexity analysis of Hermitian eigenproblems: Diagonalization of symmetric tridiagonal and arrowhead matrices in Real RAM

 where $\vecl_1^\top$ is the last row of $\matQ_1$ and $\vecf_2^\top$ is the first row of $\matQ_2$, and $\matH$ has the so-called \textit{arrowhead} structure.
 Thus, given this form, to compute the spectral decomposition of $\matT$, it suffices to diagonalize $\matH$.
 One can then apply recursively the algorithm to compute the spectral decompositions of $\matT_1$ and $\matT_2$, and, finally, at the ``conquering stage,'' combine the solutions with the eigendecomposition of $\matH$.

 For the individual steps to be computed efficiently, we will need to use the FMM.
-Specifically, we will need to use it to evaluate the functions that are listed in Equations \eqref{eq:fmm_1}-\eqref{eq:fmm_7}, where the evaluation points will also satisfy certain criteria that are detailed in Lemma \ref{lemma:arrowhead_preliminaries}.
-We ensure that these criteria are met by using a deflation pre-processing step (see also Appendix \ref{appendix:arrowhead_deflation}), which allows us to take advantage of the rigorous FMM analysis of \cite{gu1993stable,livne2002n,cai2020stable}.
-Following the aforementioned known results, we use the following generic FMM definition (see also Appendix \ref{appendix:fast_multipole_method}), which is sufficient to obtain the desired complexities for the problems considered (it applies to all Eqs. \eqref{eq:fmm_1}-\eqref{eq:fmm_7}).
-A full analysis and optimization of the FMM specificities and stability properties has its own merit and it is left as future work. \begin{definition}[Black-box FMM assumption] An $(\epsilon,\cfmm,n)$-approximate FMM implementation (or $(\epsilon,\cfmm,n)$-AFMM, for short) takes as input \begin{itemize} \item a kernel function $k(x)=\lcurly \log(x), \frac{1}{x}, \frac{1}{x^2} \rcurly$, \item $2n+m$ real numbers: $\{x_1,\ldots,x_m\}\cup \{c_1,\ldots,c_n\}\cup\{y_1,\ldots,y_n\}$, and a constant $C$, such that $m\leq n$ and for all $i\in[m],j\in[n]$ it holds that
+Specifically, we will need to use it to evaluate the functions that are listed in Equations \eqref{eq:fmm_1}-\eqref{eq:fmm_5}, where the evaluation points will also satisfy certain criteria that are detailed in Lemma \ref{lemma:arrowhead_preliminaries}.
+We ensure that these criteria are met by using a deflation pre-processing step (see also Appendix \ref{appendix:arrowhead_deflation}), which allows us to take advantage of the FMM, specifically, Proposition \ref{proposition:fmm}.